-Maddy has had 6 concussions from competitive dancing, with her most recent concussion leaving her with Traumatic Brain Injury.
-Maddy has now been out of bricks and mortar school for 2 years.
-The doctors say that her brain is actually healed, but it just does not know it so she continues to experience concussion-like symptoms.
+Maddy has had 6 concussions from competitive dancing.
+Her most recent concussion led to traumatic brain injury.
+Maddy has now been out of bricks-and-mortar school for 2 years.
+Doctors say that her brain is actually healed, but it just doesn’t know it, which is why she continues to experience concussion-like symptoms.
 This is called post-concussion syndrome.
-Maddy often has to wear headphones and sunglasses to handle the symptoms of this syndrome, but these accommodations are not understood by the administrators at her school and even by her friends.
+Maddy often wears headphones and sunglasses to manage the symptoms of this syndrome, but these accommodations are not understood by others.

 53% of kids who have disabilities have zero or only one close friend.